 The Cologne Guitar Quartet was granted with several first prizes in various competitions such as „Brigitte-Kempen chamber music competition”, “Karlsruhe competition for the Interpretation of contemporary music", as well as "Live Music Now" Scholarship from the Yehudi Menuhin Foundation.
 The ensemble was recently selected by the state of Nordrhein-Westfalen to receive a three years scholarship.

-Their repertoire ranges from early and classical music combined with folkloric repertoire from different countries, to modern music by living composers.
-The Cologne Guitar Quartet is also working on widening the repertoire for guitar quartet by making new arrangements of orchestral and chamber music works.
-They are collaborating with composers such as Feliu Gasull Sergej Maingardt, Dariya Maminova, Vincent Michalke, Francisco Goldschmidt and Lucia Kilger.
+Their repertoire ranges from classical music combined with folklore, to contemporary music by living composers.
+The Cologne Guitar Quartet is also working on widening the repertoire for the quartet by writing new compositions and making new arrangements of orchestral and chamber music works.
+Some of their recent arrangements include collaboration with guest musicians such as singers and percussionists.
+They premiered new compositions by prominent composers such as Feliu Gasull Sergej Maingardt, Dariya Maminova, Vincent Michalke, Francisco Goldschmidt and Lucia Kilger.

 In 2019 the quartet had launched diGIT project - new compositions for guitars, e-guitars & electronics.
 The first edition included five new compositions from uprising local composers and was premiered during WERFT festival, Cologne. diGIT VOL.II followed in 2021 saw further new compositions dedicated to the ensemble.